 What is a Skills Assessment Test?

-Skills test are assessment test used in the hiring process to evaluate a candidate's ability to perform specific job-related tasks.
+Skill tests are assessments used in the hiring process to evaluate a candidate's ability to perform specific job-related tasks.
 These tests measure a candidate's suitability to ensure that a candidate possesses the necessary competencies and skills required for the job.

-The primary objective of a skills assessment test is to measure a variety of abilities that a job might require, ranging from technical skills and knowledge to cognitive abilities and personality traits which goes beyond what is presented on a resume or showcased in an interview.
+The primary objective of a skill assessment tests are to measure a variety of abilities that a job might require, ranging from technical skills and knowledge to cognitive abilities and personality traits which goes beyond what is presented on a resume or showcased in an interview.

 Types of Skills Assessment Tests with Examples